- Real Estate Sales -

 A purchaser will often make his or her offer conditional on

-there are other conditions that have not been waived).
-The
+conditions that have not been waived).
+The vendor should

 The lawyer performs several functions when acting for the